-Then, we opened our 2 dispensaries.
-Less than 6 months later we got the news that there were discussions to change the rules for the host communities and eliminate those revenues that we had counted on and to promised to our voters.
+Then, we opened our 2 dispensaries and shortly thereafter, we got the news that there were discussions to change the rules for the host agreements.
 This was devastating news!
 So, we reached out to our leaders in the state and thank goodness they made changes to Senate Bill 56 and fixed the host revenue-sharing agreements.

-Now, we see another attempt in HB 96 to eliminate our local communities' revenues.
+Now, we see another attempt in HB 96 to eliminate or change the original deal for our local communities' revenues.
 That's why I'm here!